How to get a debtor's examination

 The person you're trying to get money from must live or own a business within 150 miles from the court where you'll have the exam.

-If the person you're trying to get money from is more than 150 miles away from the county where you started your case, you can't file your Order to Produce Statement of Assets and to Appear for Examination (form SC-134) there.
+If the person you're trying to get money from is more than 150 miles away from the county where you started your case, you can't file your Application and Order for Appearance and Examination (form EJ-125) there.

-Instead, you must file your Order to Produce Statement of Assets and to Appear for Examination (form SC-134) in the county where the person you're trying to get money from lives or owns a business.
+Instead, you must file your Application and Order for Appearance and Examination (form EJ-125) in the county where the person you're trying to get money from lives or owns a business.

 Here's how to do that: